Skip to main content

 Crisis response

 WFP, the largest humanitarian agency in Somalia, saves lives by providing food and nutrition assistance to people in crisis.
 WFP works both directly and through over 100 partners, even in areas where insecurity makes access challenging.
-Somalia is also home to WFP’s largest use of anticipatory action in Africa, helping drought-affected households to prepare for a potential fourth poor rainy season with cash transfers and an information campaign.
+Somalia is also home to WFP’s largest use of anticipatory action in Africa, helping drought-affected households to prepare for poor rainy seasons with cash transfers and information campaigns.

 Resilience